Skip to content

 self._journal = get_journal(dataset)

-self._statements = ParquetStore(uri, dataset)
+self._statements = ParquetStore(uri, dataset, self.shards)

 self._store = get_store(self._store_uri)